 Please click here for details of the Better Broadband Scheme to find out more details about the upgrade.

 The ‘standing’ of a new fibre cabinet can often be very early in the whole cycle of works which needs to happen to plan and build a new fibre network and get it ready for service.
-The whole build cycle can take on average around 9 months for a Fibre to the Cabinet solution (can be less or more), and is usually longer for Fibre to the Premise.
+The whole build cycle can take on average around 12 months for a Fibre to the Cabinet solution.

 Plans with BT are largely based on Fibre to the Cabinet (FTTC) technology, with Fibre to the Premise (FTTP) also being deployed in some localities.